 Charcoal in cosmetics

-Widely known for its universal benefits when applied onto the skin, it can be a key element in masks, soaps and various oral hygienic products, but is also used as a soap or makeup dye and food supplements.
-Activated charcoal is naturally absorbent and helps to gently remove stains, impurities, toxins leaving your mouth feeling clean and fresh, we’ve found lots of whitening powders that have it as the main ingredient.
+Widely known for its universal benefits when applied onto the skin.
+It can be a key element in masks, soaps and various oral hygienic products, but is also used as a soap or makeup dye and food supplements.
+Activated charcoal is naturally absorbent and helps to gently remove stains, impurities, toxins.
+It leaves your mouth feeling clean and fresh, we’ve found lots of whitening powders that have it as the main ingredient.

 There are many great advantages when using active charcoal to show our skin some love.

-Another huge benefit of charcoal is improving the appearance of acne.
-Depending on how severe your acne is, the causes and other details, using a charcoal soap can help to exfoliate the skin and will also absorb the oils and toxins in the skin.
+Another huge benefit is that it improves the appearance of acne.
+Depending on how severe your acne is, and other causes, using a charcoal soap can help to exfoliate the skin and will also absorb the oils and toxins in the skin.

 An exfoliating scrub with charcoal to remove the dead cells will also work wonders.